This is some text inside of a div block.

 Ensure your employees and businesses are appropriately covered for your organization’s line of work by reviewing class codes and other items related to your workers' comp policy before your annual policy review.

-How do you stay compliant with Colorado workers' comp class codes and requirements?
+How can I stay compliant with Colorado workers' comp class codes and requirements?

 Protecting your workers is always a top priority — and using the correct class codes helps to protect you and your business.